6. Database Management with the JDBC API

 public impots(String dsnIMPOTS, String userIMPOTS, String mdpIMPOTS)

-// dsnIMPOTS: DSN name of the database
+// dsnIMPOTS: DSN database name

 // userIMPOTS, mdpIMPOTS: database login/password